TalariVishnu/Food-Delivery-Web-Application/README.md

-The Project folder in master, if you want to know how should i build the project please go through to master.
+The project folder is located in the master branch.
+For build instructions and project setup details, please refer to the master branch documentation.